Skip to main content

 Children sitting at a table

-At Southern New Hampshire University, we envision a world where people, regardless of life conditions, can navigate a pathway that unlocks greater opportunity, social capital and upward mobility.
+At Southern New Hampshire University (SNHU), we envision a world where people – regardless of life conditions – can navigate a pathway that unlocks greater opportunity, social capital and upward mobility.

-Completed by staff, students and alumni across the globe since 2016.
+Finished by staff, students and alumni since 2016

 Icon of five figures in the shape of people